Misterio77/nix-colors/README.md

   nix.registry.nix-colors.flake = nix-colors;
 }
 ```

+It is quite nice to add all your flake inputs as system registries, [here's an example on how to do it](https://github.com/Misterio77/nix-starter-config/blob/minimal/configuration.nix#L67).

 # Thanks

 Special thanks to rycee for most of this repo's inspiration, plus for the amazing home-manager.